 6. Build a Relationship

-The vendor and you may have differences in time zone, geography, language, and culture.
+The vendor and you may differ in time zone, geography, language, and culture.
 You need to consider these things before stepping further.
 Despite these differences, your vendor and client relationship will flourish when you have constant communication.

 Periodical calls and status reports will ensure everyone is on the same page.